runehol/clovervm/README.md

-# clojit
+# clovervm
-Clojure JIT compiler
+Clover Virtual Machine
 Experiments with JIT compilation using Clojure as a source language.
 Very much work-in-progress.